 Entry of Appearance

-An attorney who intends to represent a defendant before the Municipal Court, shall forward to the Court an Entry of Appearance in Memorandum form addressed to the Court by mail or fax; or by use of Law Source.
+An attorney who intends to represent a defendant before the Municipal Court, shall forward to the Court an Entry of Appearance in Memorandum form addressed to the Court by mail or fax.
 The Memorandum shall include the defendant's name, the specific case number(s), the court date, the attorney's name, bar number, address, phone number, and fax number.
 The entry shall be dated and shall include a certificate of service indicating a copy has been forwarded to the Prosecuting Attorney.

-If you require a file stamped copy, you must send a SASE for the return.
+If you require a file-stamped copy, you must send a Self-Addressed Stamped Envelope (SASE) for the return.
 All entries of appearance, requests for a recommendation and/or discovery should be sent to the Court.
 A copy shall be sent separately to the attention of the Prosecuting Attorney at the same address with a service copy of your entry of appearance and a SASE.
 The Court cannot handle/process requests for recommendations or discovery.

 Request for Recommendation

 If the attorney is requesting a recommendation from the Prosecuting Attorney, a separate letter directed to the Prosecuting Attorney shall be sent directly to the Prosecuting Attorney by email, mail, or fax.
 Along with the letter requesting a recommendation, a copy of the entry of appearance as filed with the Court shall be enclosed and a SASE.

 - Emails should be sent to the Prosecuting Attorney Email.